jlapeyre/PrimeSieve.jl/README.md

 [![Build Status](https://travis-ci.org/jlapeyre/PrimeSieve.jl.svg?branch=master)](https://travis-ci.org/jlapeyre/PrimeSieve.jl)

 This package provides an interface to tables of primes and a sieve library.
-It is extremely fast, in particular the prime pi function, which is complemented by table lookup.
+It is extremely fast, in particular the prime pi function, which combines sieving with table lookup.
 There are multi-threaded and single-threaded versions of most functions.

 See LICENSE.md for links to the authors of the tables and the library.
 All the credit for the utility of this package goes to them.